Welcome to the Department of Clinical Sciences.

 The Department is part of the College of Health and Life Sciences and conducts teaching and research in several areas of allied health professions, nursing, social work, public health, health promotion and health economics.
 We deliver high quality professional and public health education in line with the University’s mission “to bring benefit to society through excellence in education, research and knowledge transfer”.
 Our courses are highly regarded by students.

 We conduct cutting-edge research in a number of areas.
-Our approach to research is driven by the needs of policymakers and other stakeholders including patients and members of the lay public.
+Our approach to research is driven by the needs of policymakers and other stakeholders, including patients and members of the lay public.
 Faculty research in the department is facilitated via Research Institute Themes and College Research Centres.
-In REF 2014, overall 69% of our submissions in Public Health, 65% in Social Work and Social Policy, and 55% in Allied Health and Nursing were rated as world-leading and internationally excellent.
 Our students write dissertations and theses, across this wider research domain as they start building their skills in planning, conducting and disseminating research.

 Occupational Therapy and Community Nursing

-The Division of Occupational Therapy and Community Nursing is led by Linda Maskill and Anne McIntyre.
+The Division of Occupational Therapy and Community Nursing is led by Dr Lesley Collier.
 Occupational Therapy at Brunel is the original ‘London School of Occupational Therapy’ and is one of the most highly regarded programmes globally.
 In Community Nursing, we offer post-registration courses in the three pathways of Health Visiting, Occupational Health Nursing and School Nursing.
 Our academics in nursing are research-active, focusing on breast cancer, mental health and workplace health.